-There is a lack of long term data in using testosterone in women, but data up to five years shows no adverse effect in healthy women after menopause.
+There is a lack of long term data for women using testosterone, but data up to five years shows no adverse effect in healthy women after menopause.

 Do I need a blood test?

 Blood tests are not able to diagnose whether or not you need testosterone but are used as a safety check to ensure you are not getting too much on top of your own natural levels.
-Blood tests before starting, might be suggested and repeated after 3-6 months on treatment.
+Blood tests before starting might be suggested with repeat testing after 3-6 months on treatment.

 Is it available on the NHS?

 NICE Guidance on menopause states that testosterone can be considered for those that need it (NG23).

 Testosterone can be prescribed on the NHS if the prescriber is familiar with it and is willing to prescribe it ‘off licence’.
 Some clinicians prefer not to take this decision and to refer to a specialist for advice before prescribing.
 Other clinicians will have prescribing restrictions, which mean they are not able to offer it